|

 approach to Realism.
 The influence of these Italian and French

-contemporaries was part of the Return to Order current within Post
+contemporaries was connected to the Return to Order current within

 The art of Neue Sachlichkeit has been characterized as a